DhilipSanjay/CTFs/TryHackMe/CCGhidra.md

 ---

+[Click Here](https://tryhackme.com/room/ccghidra) to go to the TryHackMe room.

 ## Introduction

 - GHIDRA is a tool created by the NSA that allows the user to analyze binaries.
 It is well known for it's incredible de compiler which converts the assembly in the binary to C.